RetroAchievements/RAWeb/docs/TRANSLATIONS.md

 }
 ```

-- **Consistent Formatting:** Ensure that the structure and formatting (such as indentation) of the JSON file remaining consistent with the original.
+- **Consistent Formatting:** Ensure that the structure and formatting (such as indentation) of the JSON file remains consistent with the original.

 ### Handling Placeholders